aconamos/aMarkov/README.md

 # Setup

-Create and populate a `.env` file with your discord bot token.
-Tutorials for discord bot setup are available online and the process won't be covered in this README.
+Create a `.env` file and populate the `TOKEN` field with your discord bot token.
+Instructions on how to create a discord bot can be found here: https://guide.pycord.dev/getting-started/creating-your-first-bot

 Run:
 1. `docker compose build`